-The Marine Corps Air Ground Combat Center in Twentynine Palms, California has a goal of powering 50% of its onshore operations using renewable sources by 2020.
+A Marine Corps base in California is striving to reach a goal of 50% of its onshore operations being powered by renewable energy sources by 2020.

-So, when nearly 3 miles of recreation pathways were in need of lighting, a solution that was cost-effective, reliable and aligned with this renewable energy mandate was needed.
+So, when nearly 3 miles of recreational pathways were in need of lighting, a solution that was cost-effective, reliable and aligned with this renewable energy mandate was needed.

 Why First Light

-Any solution needed to withstand harsh desert conditions.
-Not only is everything housed in a robust fixture made from U.S. formed aluminium, every component has been carefully engineered and tested to ensure that it can withstand a variety of conditions.
+Any solution needed to be durable enough to withstand long-term desert conditions.
+The SCL is housed in a robust fixture made from U.S. formed aluminium and every component has been carefully engineered and tested to ensure that it can withstand a variety of conditions.

-In most solar lighting solutions, the part most likely part to fail is the lead acid battery.
-Lead acid batteries are especially vulnerable to hot conditions which significantly shortens their expected lifespan.
+In most solar lighting solutions, the part most likely to fail is the lead acid battery.
+This is exacerbated by hot conditions which significantly shortens the expected lifespan of lead acid batteries.

-That’s why First Light products use lithium batteries that are much better at performing in more extreme temperatures.
-To be sure of this, we have ongoing controlled tests in extreme hot and cold conditions to ensure sustained performance.
+This is why First Light products use lithium batteries that perform much better in more extreme temperatures.
+To be sure of this, we have ongoing controlled tests in extreme hot and cold conditions to ensure ongoing performance.
 From these tests, we know that lithium batteries dramatically outperform lead acid (8-10 years for lithium vs 2-3 years for lead acid).

-Having lights that are powered by solar negates the need to dig trenches for wires.
-With a minimum average cost of $25 per foot for trenching, opting for First Light solar luminaires saved the base over $400,000 in install costs along the 3 mile pathway.
+Having lights that are powered by solar avoids the need to dig trenches for wires.
+With a minimum average cost of $25 per foot for trenching, opting for solar luminaires saved the base over $400,000 in install costs along the 3 mile pathway.

 This is in addition to quick mounting to the pole itself, which often takes about 15 minutes or less and does not require any specialised tools.